We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Effective community engagement with meaningful public participation is an essential foundation of a strong community and promotes active citizenry and a healthy democracy.
 Community engagement enables a closer relationship between Council and the community through an active exchange of information and ideas; promoting shared understanding, innovation and decisions that better represent the interests of the community.

-Council recognises the value the community brings to understanding problems and risks to develop solutions that are more likely to be effective.
+We recognise the value the community brings to understanding problems and risks to develop solutions that are more likely to be effective.
 In addition to the real life experience that community stakeholders can contribute to decision-making, the credibility of a decision is enhanced when it is the product of an open and deliberative process.
 Conversely, inadequate community engagement can alienate sections of the community, undermine trust and is more likely to result in poorly informed decisions.

 Council sees that engagement with the community is important as it results in the following: